pcbouman-eur/JavaCplexExample/README.md

 4. Press `Add JARs` and select the `cplex.jar` file from the lib folder.
 5. Click on the `>` symbol in front of `cplex.jar`, select `Native Library Location` and click `Edit`.
 Click `Workspace` and select the `lib` folder that contains the native library.

+There is a [YouTube video](https://youtu.be/C4YDrVT3fcg) that shows these steps.

 ## Adding CPLEX via Maven